 Results in this activity branch don’t come overnight.
-Also, you will have to earn the trust of clients by providing great quality puppies and breeding your dogs in a responsible manner.
-This can mean hard work and costs you have to cover without expecting a quick profit.
+Also, you will have to earn the trust of clients by providing great quality puppies and responsibly breeding your dogs.
+This dog can mean hard work and costs you have to cover without expecting a quick profit.
 But, if you make it, this is the kind of business that can be very rewarding.

 Responsible breeders will focus on breeding one dog breed or, in case they accumulated a considerable amount of experience, a very small number of dog breeds.
 As you are about to find out, breeding dogs is an activity that will require a lot of time and effort.
 Thus, breeding several breeds at once can be a daunting task.

-Not to mention that you should learn as much as possible about the dog breed you are about to breed.
-Each dog breed has its own requirements and health risks you need to consider.
-While there aren’t any organized courses about dog breeds, you can educate yourself by reading reliable materials about the dog breed you’re interested in.
-The AKC and other organizations, like official clubs of a particular dog breed, can provide valid and valuable information.
+Not to mention that you should learn about the dog breed you are about to breed as much as possible.
+Each dog breed has its requirements and health risks you need to consider.
+While there aren’t any organized courses about dog breeds, you can educate yourself by reading reliable materials about the dog breed you’re interested to.
+Like official clubs of a particular dog breed, the AKC and other organizations can provide valid and valuable information.

 The secret to becoming a successful dog breeder is knowing how to keep your dogs healthy and in great condition.
-And this can be achieved only by knowing the breed inside out, so you will know how to properly care for your dogs and their pups.
+It can be achieved only by knowing the breed inside out.
+So you will know how to care for your dogs and their pups properly.

 Allow the female to reach maturity before breeding her for the first time

-While many people consider that a dog is fully matured once it reaches the age of 1 year, you should know that this is a false assumption.
+While many people consider that a dog is fully matured once it reaches 1 year, you should know that this is a false assumption.
 A female dog should be allowed to fully mature from all points of view before having the first litter of pups.
-This is due to the fact that each dog breed reaches maturity differently.
+It is due to the fact that each dog breed reaches maturity differently.
 Smaller dog breed takes longer to mature than large dog breed.

 So, once you got your first female, don’t rush into breeding.
 Allow the dog to reach maturity and have it checked by a vet periodically.
-At the age of 24 months or 2 years, have her health fully assessed and ask the vet to provide health certifications for your dog.
-This will give you and your future clients the certainty that the dog is healthy and will provide healthy pups as well.
+At the age of 24 months or two years, have her health fully assessed and ask the vet to provide your dog’s health certifications.
+It will give you and your future clients the certainty that the dog is healthy and will provide healthy pups as well.

 Also, it is worth checking out the history of a dog stud, looking back a few generations, and the pups that stud produced.
 Taking a close look at its temperament, physical aspect, and health condition are also very important if you’re interested in producing healthy and well-balanced dogs.
 To find the ideal mate for your female, you should start looking for one in an early manner, well before your female enters the heat period.

-Even if you found the perfect stud, you should have a back-up plan as well.
-This means that you should find a second stud to replace your first option, in case it becomes unavailable for the breeding process.
-Ideally, you should talk with breeders that are in the business for a while, as they can provide valuable recommendations.
-There are always situations that can’t be foreseen and aspects that can only be found along the way, so talking with an experienced breeder is always a good thing.
+Even if you found the perfect stud, you should have a backup plan as well.
+It means that you should find a second stud to replace your first option if it becomes unavailable for the breeding process.
+Ideally, it would help if you talked with breeders in the business for a while, providing valuable recommendations.
+There are always situations that can’t be foreseen and aspects that can only be found along the way, so talking with an experienced breeder is always good.

 Make sure you have a contract ready before using the stud

 When you’re interested in a stud, it’s not like you can take it and mate it with your female.
-You should come up with a specific contract that includes all the terms and obligations of this process.
+It would help if you came up with a specific contract that includes all the terms and obligations of this process.
 The contract will stand as proof that you used a particular stud for obtaining a litter of pups, plus it will keep your female on the safe side.

-In order for the mating process to be successful, it is recommended for the female to be on the male’s territory.
-This is why you need to have a contract in which the owner of the male guarantees the safe-keeping of your female during mating.
+For the mating process to be successful, it is recommended for the female to be on the male’s territory.
+It is why you need to have a contract in which the male owner guarantees your female’s safe-keeping during mating.
 Also, it will stand as evidence that you paid the stud fees required, according to the case.

 As you can see, a stud contract is very important, as it can save you from a lot of trouble.
 Just make sure to make it detailed and appropriate for your case.